• Skip to primary navigation

 If you started with a candle as a symbol of resilience in dark times, your sentence might be, “Even in loneliness, there’s still a glimmer of hope.”
 For the train station goodbye, it could be, “Loving someone means knowing when to let go.”
 The point here is to capture the essence of your song, something you can keep coming back to as you write to ensure you stay on track.

-This big idea sentence doesn’t have to be clever; it just has to be real.
+This big idea sentence doesn’t have to be clever.
+Just keep it real.
 Write it down at the top of your page and keep it visible.
-Every line or riff you create from here on should somehow echo this idea.
+Every line you create from here on should somehow connect to this idea.
 If a line or note doesn’t feel like it fits, this big idea helps you identify it right away.

 Putting It All Together: Create Your First Lyric